 Records of The Current’s appearance are extremely vague by necessity; those that look upon it are driven utterly mad.
 The few reliable accounts claim that it is a floating, slithering or pulsating mass of writhing tentacles, the end of each covered in barbs of colors for which there is no shade or name.

 Churches of the Maddening God

 These revered houses of worship completely encompass those within them, covered in sculptures of tentacles that extend throughout the structure.
-The holiest of these churches are actually made from the recovered limbs of enormous squids and octopuses—the architecture within them drives any non-followers of the Current to madness, afflicting any creature within with a form of insanity should they fail a DC 16 Will save.
+The holiest of these churches are actually made from the recovered limbs of enormous squids and octopuses—the architecture within them drives any non-followers of the Current to madness, afflicting any creature within with a form of insanity should they fail a DC 16 Wisdom saving throw.

 No books exist for the religion of the maddening god; instead, the vestraadi keep song strings.
 When wound or unwound underwater, these magical cords play hymns of the Current’s religion (in a tongue those that hear them can understand).
 The holiest and most valuable of these song strings are said to relate the true origins of the aquatic deity, but are said to drive those that hear them mad with the voice of the Current, cursed to forever live with its echo in their mind.

 Titles Eureum, The East Wind, He who Renews, The Sad Death